mohitsorde/jsosrm/README.md

 ```

 ### <a name="get-reverse-params">
-**childInstance.getReverseParams(params, asyncHandle)
+**childInstance.getReverseParams(params, asyncHandle)**
 </a>

  - **Optional**
     - params - object to retrieve
     - asyncHandle - false by default, specify true for async getters

-If _getReverseParams_ is called without any arguments on an instance, it executes all the getters specified in its schema on the 'transformed' (_validated and set through setters_) input object provided while constructing the instance and returns the retrieved object.
-Getters will be executed in async mode if it was set true while constructing the instance.
+If _getReverseParams_ is called without any arguments on an instance, it executes all the getters specified in its schema on the 'transformed' (_validated and set through setters_) input object provided while constructing the instance and returns the retrieved object. _Getters will be executed in async mode if it was set true while constructing the instance._ _getReverseParams_ reverses the effect of _outKey_ - it would preserve the original key in the retrieved object.

 ```js
 let userModel = new UserModel(input)